Originally written in April 2015

 22. Boston Bruins — Patric Hornqvist, F

-Patric Hornqvist has carved himself out a nice career in the NHL.
-I don’t see much changing, but he’s a player worthy of being a first-round pick.
+Patric Hornqvist carved himself out a nice career in the NHL.
+I don’t see much changing, but he was a player worthy of being a first-round pick.

 Original Pick: D Matt Lashoff

 23. New Jersey Devils — Jakub Kindl, D

 Jakub Kindl was a nice player for the Red Wings.
 He didn’t light up the score sheet or get noticed defensively, but he went on the ice and simply did his job.
 That sounds like the perfect New Jersey Devil.

 24. St. Louis Blues — Kris Russell, D